ppsilv/CoolrunnerII/README.md

      ln -s /usr/lib/x86_64-linux-gnu/libncurses.so.6 /usr/lib/x86_64-linux-gnu/libncurses.so.5, after that it installed without any problem.

 # Xilinx ISE 14.7 method 2
-* Use the virtual machine that comes inside the Xilinx_ISE_DS_Lin_14.7_1015_1.tar file
+* Use the virtual machine that comes inside the file to install ISE for windows 10 and windows 11
       Note: Even using the virtual machine I had to install the ISE that is in this file, because the drivers for the cable are inside its directory, there must be a way to just install the drivers for the cable without installing the ISE, but I didn't look for this option.

 # Installing drivers for the Model DLC9LP cable
 * Run the script /opt/Xilinx/14.7/ISE_DS/ISE/bin/lin64/digilent/install_digilent.sh